Location: Fiumicino, Rome, Italy

 Project Director: Prof. Simon Keay, University of Southampton

-Background: The Field School is hosted by the Portus Project (www.portusproject.org), established six years ago with an aim to study the maritime port of Imperial Rome, Portus, located at the mouth of the Tiber (Italy).
+Background: The Field School is hosted by the Portus Project (www.portusproject.org), established seven years ago with an aim to study the maritime port of Imperial Rome, Portus, located at the mouth of the Tiber (Italy).
 Directed by Prof. Simon Keay and led by the University of Southampton, the project is run as an international collaboration with a number of partners, including the Soprintendenza Speciale per i Beni Archeologici di Roma, the British School at Rome and the University of Cambridge.
-Due to its academic excellence and cutting-edge innovation in fieldwork techniques, including computer modelling work developed by the project co-director Dr Graeme Earl, Portus is a leading Roman archaeology excavation recognized as such by the highest academic funding bodies, whose support it continues to enjoy, as well as wide media coverage, including recent BBC1 programme Rome’s Lost Empire ("The Roman Empire: what lies beneath" is the US version of the programme).
+Due to its academic excellence and cutting-edge innovation in fieldwork techniques, including computer modelling work, Portus is a leading Roman archaeology excavation recognized as such by the highest academic funding bodies, whose support it continues to enjoy, as well as wide media coverage, including recent BBC1 programme Rome’s Lost Empire ("The Roman Empire: what lies beneath" is the US version of the programme).

 About Portus: Portus (Fiumicino) was the maritime port of ancient Rome and, together with the neighbouring river port at Ostia, was the focus of a network of ports serving Imperial Rome between the mid-first century A.D. and the sixth century A.D.
 It was established by Claudius in the mid-first century A.D., enlarged by Trajan, and subsequently modified during the third and fourth centuries A.D.
 The port began to enter a period of slow decline from the late fifth century A.D. onwards, although it was the scene of a major struggle between Byzantine and Ostrogothic troops during the Gothic wars (A.D.
 535-553).